killianrwood/killianrwood.github.io/_pages/about.md

 Hi!
 I'm Killian Wood, a 5th year PhD student in Applied Mathematics at the University of Colorado Boulder, and a member of the [Dall'Anese group](https://www.colorado.edu/faculty/dallanese/group) in the department of Electrical, Computer, and Energy Engineering.

-My research primarily focuses on stochastic optimization with decisision-dependent data.
+My research primarily focuses on stochastic optimization with decision-dependent data.
 I also have experience with derivative-free optimization, for which I worked on projects in Scalable Guassian-process regression at Lawrence Livermore National Lab, as well as developing novel adaptive step-size schedules for stochastic subspace descent with [Stephen Becker](https://amath.colorado.edu/faculty/becker/).
 My research interests also include numerical linear algebra and tensor decomposition.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.